hashicorp/boundary/testing/internal/e2e/README.md

 ## Adding Tests

-Tests live under this directory.
+Tests live in the `tests/` directory.
 Additional tests can be added to an existing go package or a new one can be created.
 If a new package is created, a new enos scenario would also need to be created.

 Enos is comprised of scenarios, where a scenario is the environment you want the tests to operate in.
 In one scenario, there may be a boundary cluster and a target.
 Another scenario might involve a